UsmanRasheed1/BlackTagBoutique-ClothingStoreProject/README.md

-The file requires that you have Xampp and Laravel Installed on your device!
+The file requires that you have Xampp and Laravel Installed on your device.
+The project includes a file: project-clothingstore.sql make sure to upload it on MySQL using Xampp.
+Place the project files in htdocs.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>